tungbq/find-github-issue/README.md

 # Find GitHub Issues ❔

-Collection of GitHub filters for open-source contributors
+:octocat: Collection of GitHub filters for open-source contributors

 ## Tips to find the issues 🔖